Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Všichni, co chodili do výčepu, i hostinský a hostinská, dali si moč analysovat, jenom ten úředníček se ještě držel, ačkoliv ten pán za ním lez pořád do pissoiru, když šel ven, a vždycky mu starostlivě říkal: ,Já nevím, pane Skorkovský, mně se ta vaše moč nějak nelíbí, vymočte se do lahvičky, dřív než bude pozdě!’
 Konečně ho přemluvil.

-Málek is part of Švejk's long story about urine analysis, to illustrate that the victim of revenge may not be the person it's directed against.
+is part of Švejk's long story about urine analysis, to illustrate that the victim of revenge may not be the person it is directed against.
 In this story it is revealed that Švejk long ago lived in Vinohrady, and that Málek was the ill-tempered custodian in the building where Švejk lived.
-The main person in the anecdote is not mentioned by name, but he ran a firm that carried out analysis of urine.
+The main person in the anecdote is not mentioned by name, but he ran a firm that carried out urine analysis.

-He was very persistent and tried to persuade everyone he met to have heir urine analysed.
-He rubbed the bank official Skorkovský up the wrong way with his urine analysis but the latter took revenge by telling the urine analyser that Málek needed an analysis.
+He was very persistent and tried to persuade everyone he met to have their urine analysed.
+He annoyed the bank official Skorkovský with his urine analysis, but the latter took revenge by telling the urine analyst that Málek needed an analysis.

-When the irritable porter was woken up for this purpose at 7 in the morning he was less than pleased, and dressed in his underpants he chased the urine man across half of Vinohrady.
-In the end Málek was arrested and sentenced for breach of public order, whereas the intended victim of the revenge act got away.
+When the irritable porter was woken up for this purpose at 7 in the morning, he was less than pleased, and, dressed in his underpants, he chased the urine man across half of Vinohrady.
+In the end, Málek was arrested and sentenced for breach of public order, whereas the intended victim of the act of revenge got away.

 Quote(s) from the novel